 Psychonomic Society Select-Speaker Awards

 The Psychonomic Society Select-Speaker Awards are designed to showcase exceptional research by 10 Members.
 Each award winner will be given the unique opportunity to present his or her research in a spoken session during the conference and will be provided travel funds.
 Only Members of the Psychonomic Society are eligible for these awards.
 Fellows, Emeritus Members, and Student Members are not eligible.
+Previous winners of the Select-Speaker Award are also not eligible.

 The Program Committee is responsible for the extremely difficult task of selecting the top 10 abstracts submitted for a Psychonomic Society Select-Speaker Award.
 The main criteria for selection are overall quality of research, theoretical impact, and methodological rigor.
 Previous award winners more than satisfied these criteria and collectively represent an exciting and diverse range of research topics, including attention, memory, learning, judgment and decision making, and language processing.